 Thallium is found in broccoli too.
 It’s a chemical element that it’s believed to have toxic properties.
 For dogs and for humans.
 It takes a large amount of kale to be ingested by your dog until they have side effects and adverse reactions to kale.
 We are talking about treats and a small amount of veggie for your dog, not about a diet based only on kale.
 So, let’s keep some realistic proportions.

-If your dog will be nibbling on kale you shouldn’t get alarmed.
+If your dog is nibbling on kale, you shouldn’t get alarmed.

 You check how your dog reacts to different dog foods by looking at its poop.
 With vegetables, it’s the same.
 See how your furry buddy will react.
 Excess is not good!
 Too much of anything will be bad and harm your dog.